-All dons in the department are practising, exhibited artists.
+All teachers in the department are practising, exhibited artists.
 We have talks from visiting experts, an artist-in-residence each year and a regular exhibition programme, which pupils have recently started to curate.
 Class sizes are small, allowing for a flexible curriculum that is shaped to individual progress.
 We often use the school’s landscapes, architecture and collections for projects.
 Inspiration from other subjects, particularly Div, regularly informs lessons and takes us on unexpected tangents.

 The extensive facilities in Art School allow pupils to specialise in printmaking, sculpture, painting, drawing or ceramics.
 Pupils go on to prestigious Art Schools such as St Martin’s, The Ruskin Oxford and to Cambridge to read Architecture.
 Pupils enjoy extensive access to Art School, so that when they become invested in the subject they can be as ambitious and productive as possible during their time here.